-It was our first cruise and to be honest, we booked it because it was the only remotely affordable way of seeing Alaskan coastal scenery.
+It was our first cruise and to be honest, we joined it because it was the only remotely affordable way of seeing Alaskan coastal scenery.
 We’d scoffed at the cruise scene in the past – we weren’t going to share a ship with a multitude of people and all that tacky glitz and tantara.

 It was really relaxing on board – there’s a lot to be said for a week of zero responsibility or pressure.